MashiMaroLjc/ML-and-DM-in-action/README.md

 that customer love recently.It is suitable for a small number of users and individual users.Also,the code is very easy reading and understanding.

+- api.py

+  This is a web api based on ```flask``` and ```recommend.py```.Using it,you can do following things

+   - /recommend/get

+   Get the information about recommend movie with JSON format.

+   - /recommend/put?moviename=anyname&comment=good

+   Let the system know Which movie you choose and your comment,like good or bad.
+   Then system will update the model.

 ####Request